felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 For roughly a quarter of the price, you get a smaller box that does more than any of the Analogue products *combined*.

 Can we go lower?
 You sure bet!
-The bare MiSTer setup (only the Terasic DE-10 Nano itself) will run you 217 USD+tax, and by itself can already do **more than any Analogue product**.
+The bare MiSTer setup (with SDRAM expansion) will run you 217 USD+tax, and by itself can already do **more than any Analogue product**.
 If you include [an HDMI-VGA adapter such as this one](https://www.amazon.com/Moread-Gold-Plated-Projector-Chromebook-Raspberry/dp/B00SW9JI9A/), you could even be able to connect to a CRT monitor.
 Now that's a value that's hard to beat.
 The reason is simple: